Highlights

 Where to Watch Napoleonic Wars: Battle for Germany 1813

-Looking to feast your eyes on 'Napoleonic Wars: Battle for Germany 1813' on your TV or mobile device at home?
-Searching for a streaming service to buy, rent, download, or view the -directed movie via subscription can be confusing, so we here at Moviefone want to do right by you.
+Planning to check out 'Napoleonic Wars: Battle for Germany 1813' on your favorite screen?
+Searching for a streaming service to buy, rent, download, or watch the -directed movie via subscription can be challenging, so we here at Moviefone want to do right by you.

-What, so now you want to know what the movie's about?
+Want the short version of the plot?
 Here's the plot: "In 1813, following his disastrous invasion of Russia, Napoleon faced a desperate battle to save his empire.
 His enemies were gaining in strength, as Prussia and Sweden joined the Sixth Coalition against him, while Russian armies advanced across Poland and into Germany.
 The French Emperor worked miracles to raise a new Grande Armée of young conscripts, leading them to victory at Lützen and Bautzen.
 But Napoleon knew everything might ultimately depend on Austria - which side would his father-in-law, Austrian Emperor Francis I, chose to support?
 The matter would settled after a fateful and ill-tempered meeting in Dresden between Napoleon and Austrian foreign minister von Metternich..." .